Condla/web-shop-o11y-demo/README.md

   * Drill down to the bottom to find the SQL insert statement as well as the database message that gives away the reason of the error.

 * Step 5: Think about how much time this could have saved you in a real life scenario to find the issue.

+## What this demo should demonstrate

+* How to use Grafana, Prometheus, Loki, Tempo and OpenTelemetry to reduce debugging time.
+* How to use OpenTelemetry with Python Flask applications.
+* How to use OpenTelemetry with Java Spring Boot applications.
+* It demonstrates the interoperability of OpenTelemetry between microservices written in different languages.